Qualified Forest Program

 The deadline for new applications is September 1st, and between now and November 30, 2013, owners of lands which were enrolled in QFP before January 1, 2013, must choose to keep the property in QFP or remove the property from the program.
 To keep the property in QFP, the landowner must file a new QFP affidavit before November 30th, 2013, but will not be required to pay the $50 fee.
 Landowners may also opt not to execute new affidavits during this period and the existing affidavits will be rescinded, withdrawing the property from QFP but without the recapture tax being charged.

-More information can be found by speaking with your local Conservation District Forester.
-Nick Ryan covers Chippewa, Luce, and Mackinac Counties, and can be reached at (906) 632-9611 ext.
-109 or firstname.lastname@example.org.
-Nick is also available to provide contact information to the forester for your county.
+More information can be found by speaking with your local Conservation District.
+The Chippewa/Luce/Mackinac Conservation District can be reached at (906) 635-1278 or firstname.lastname@example.org.

 Below are links to the MDARD website where more specific information can be found about Michigan's Qualified Forest Program.